vsepohui/muicie_perl/README.md

 * Sound_Card.pas - Firmware for Chips Sound Cards with Compressor!
 * Sound_Card.pl - Firmware for CPUs Sound Cards with Compressor!

+Code for Keyboards:

+* Keyboard.pl - Basecode for Chips Keyboard

 SFX Pascal code for Chips: